mandymichael/variable-fonts-dev/pages/posts/markdown/huge-weight-range.md

 }
 card: {
     featured: /images/post-assets/cards/weight-range-featured.jpg,
-    cardImage: /images/post-assets/cards/weight-range.jpg,
+    cardImage: /images/post-assets/cards/weights.jpg,
-    cardAlt: The a character in different font widths,
+    cardAlt: Mixed fonts with a varying weight range in different colours and styles.,
     cardFeaturedSummary: Variable font with a very large weight range can provide more flexibility in designs and experiments.
 Having a large weight range can give you the capabilities of representing text that is very bold as well as very thin without the need for multiple fonts and maintain the cohesion you get from using the same typeface.
 }
 ---